The following resolutions were adopted at the Annual General Meeting in HiQ International AB on 26 March 2019:

 - Decision to increase the share capital by way of a bonus issue, whereby the company’s share capital is increased to its value before the decision to reduce the share capital.

 - The General meeting decided to issue not more than 1,000,000 warrants.
 Each warrant shall entitle the holder to subscribe for one new share.
-For not more than 800,000 warrants of Series I, the exercise price shall correspond to 100 per cent of the average exchange quotation of the Company’s shares on the Stockholm Stock Exchange during the period commencing 26 April 2018 up to and including 11 May 2018, and for warrants of Series II, the exercise price shall correspond to 100 per cent of the average exchange quotation of the Company’s share on the NASDAQ Stockholm Stock Exchange during a period of ten trading days immediately following the announcement of the interim report for the three first quarters of 2018.
-The issued warrants shall be subscribed for by HiQ Stockholm AB - a wholly owned subsidiary of HiQ International AB - whereby this company shall offer the warrants to employees within the HiQ Group in Sweden, Denmark and Finland.
-HiQ Stockholm AB may subscribe and transfer no more than in total 1,000,000 warrants of Series I and II.
+For not more than 800,000 warrants of Series I, the exercise price shall correspond to 100 per cent of the average exchange quotation of the Company’s shares on the Stockholm Stock Exchange during the period commencing 26 April 2019 up to and including 10 May 2019, and for warrants of Series II, the exercise price shall correspond to 100 per cent of the average exchange quotation of the Company’s share on the NASDAQ Stockholm Stock Exchange during a period of ten trading days immediately following the announcement of the interim report for the three first quarters of 2019.
+The issued warrants shall be subscribed for by the Company or HiQ Stockholm AB - a wholly owned subsidiary of HiQ International AB - whereby this company shall offer the warrants to employees within the HiQ Group in Sweden and Finland.
+The Company or HiQ Stockholm AB may subscribe and transfer no more than in total 1,000,000 warrants of Series I and II.
 If all 1,000,000 warrants are exercised, the share capital of the Company will increase by SEK 100,000 corresponding to a dilution of approx. 1.8 per cent of the Company’s share capital and votes after dilution.
-Considering previously adopted incentive programmes for employees, the total dilution amounts to approx. 5.9 per cent.
+Considering previously adopted incentive programmes for employees, the total dilution amounts to approx. 6.2 per cent.
+With the purpose to decrease the dilution from this program, the company intends to purchase own shares corresponding to a maximum of the received proceeds from the utilisation of the warrants for the purchase of shares in 2022.
+Purchase of own shares requires the Annual General Meeting in 2022 to decide to authorise the Board of Directors to purchase shares.
+If the share price at the time of subscription amounts to 150 per cent of the subscription price, the dilution, after the purchase of own shares, will amount to 0.6 per cent compared to the 1.8 per cent stated above.

 The Board of Directors shall, according to the following guidelines, resolve on the allocation of warrants to employees within the Group.
-Key employees may not acquire more than 30,000 warrants each at market price and shall be guaranteed to acquire 4,000 warrants each; other employees may not acquire more than 30,000 warrants each at market price and shall be guaranteed to acquire 1,000 warrants each.
+Entitled employees may not acquire more than 30,000 warrants each at market price and shall be guaranteed to acquire 1,000 warrants each.
 For Key employees the Company shall have a right to, for each acquired warrant, allocate another warrant without consideration.
 The right to the warrants given without paid consideration should be conditioned by that the Key employee is employed within the HiQ Group during the term of the warrants.
 By this procedure, the total number of warrants to be allocated to each Key employee could amount to maximum 60,000 warrants.
 The company's external Board members are not included in the incentive programme.

 With the purpose of increasing participation in the incentive program, the company considers to subsidise the holders of warrants.
 For Key employees who still are employed by HiQ at the end of the term by way of a bonus payment, which before taxation amounts to the warrant premium.
 If the long term financial target (presently the equivalent of an operating profit of 15 per cent.) is not fulfilled during the period, only 50% of the bonus will be paid out.
 For all other employees participating in the program the Company considers to subsidise the holders of warrants, who still are employed by HiQ at the end of the term by way of a bonus payment, which before taxation amount to the warrant premium.